lbellman/lindseyland/README.md

   PASSWORD="<your_db_password>"
 ```

-If you want to see how this gets used, go to `settings.py` and you will see the following code:
+If you want to see how this gets used, go to `settings.py` and you will see the following code.
+This is how your database credentials are configured with Django.
 ```
 DATABASES = {
     "default": {